-The holiday season is here and you don’t want to forget all those hardworking teachers and school support staff.
-But with limited time (remember, you’ve got to get it done before the break) and multiple teachers, it can be hard to nail the perfect gift.
+Teacher Appreciation Day (May 8, officially) is the perfect excuse to show your support for all the behind-the-scenes work teachers and school support staff put in.
+But with limited time and often multiple teachers to thank, it’s tricky to not break the budget or find time to actually do any DIY projects.
 The secret?
 Pair up simple, affordable items from the grocery aisles to make it extra-special.
 Just add a homemade card by your kids and you are done.
 Scroll down to get ideas.

 1. Tea & Biscuits